mwolinska/Routing-Board-Generation/README.md

 and [wave function collapse by ikarth](https://github.com/ikarth/wfc_2019f) that carry the AGPL and MIT licenses respectively.

 #### JAX
 - ParallelRandomWalk (Production ready - pull request pending in Jumanji from original project repo).
-Please note te bversion submitted is available on `feat-connector-board-generation` branch.
+Please note the version submitted is available on `feat-connector-board-generation` branch.
 - SeedExtension
 - SequentialRandomWalk